pagetitle

 Water Management

-In the underground of the Huanzala Mine, acid water generates due to an abundance of sulfide of iron in ore.
+In the underground of the Huanzala Mine, acidic water generates due to an abundance of sulfide of iron in ore.

 A 24-hour monitoring system of mine drainage water is put into place, thus it is consistently ascertained that the pH level and flow rate of the water released into the river is within the range of effluent standards.